 How it works

 The platform uses IBM's blockchain according to an announcement on August 6th.
-Like any other blockhain-based platform, it is expected to store the personal data securely after collection or recording, and then decentralized the operations.
+Like any other blockchain-based platform, it is expected to store the personal data securely after collection or recording and then decentralized the operations.
 Although they will record data on IBM blockchain, they will also work on the Slovin blockchain whose purpose is to put control of personal data and information in the individual's hands.

 On top of the blockchain, individuals and companies can use intelligent contracts to negotiate new terms of consent and authorization.
 The company says that its global inherent Human Data Consent and Authorization Blockchain (HD-CAB) is built on a “chain of chains” strategy combining Ethereum and other fabrics.

 The company also has an iOS and Android called #My31 (launched on August 2018) which derives from the concept of the 31st human right (data and information human right) after the already known 30 rights humans enlisted by UN.

 Apart from the app and collaboration with IBM, the company is also working on a digital ID system in Canada called SecureKey and has a company using Indy toolkit to support blockchains on a Hyperledger called Sovrin.
 It is expected that the two companies (IBM and Hu-manity) will work together on an enterprise version of the #My31 app.

 Using the iPhone and Android app, individuals can decide with whom to share data -- including individuals, organizations, and research institutions and be paid for the data.
 Like the way they receive a title for a parcel of land or a car logbook, individuals will also be able to receive a title for their data property.
 The app will help to manage your data, consent and in addition to viewing the various marketplace offerings in which you can participate with your data.